robrich/angular-tutorial/src/chapters/chapter11-lockdown-routes.md

 ### Goals

-* Create a guard
+* Understand how to protect a route
-* Add a guard to a route
+* Understand how to use a guard

 ### Create Guard